Youth Pledge for a Better Internet on Safer Internet Day 2020

 They then introduced their Youth Pledge for a Better Internet to the audience, making several suggestions to companies to help them make their online platforms and services' privacy policies more appropriate to children and young people.
 Indeed, recent studies have shown that one needs, on average, a university degree to properly comprehend the privacy policies of social media, websites and apps.
 The BIK Youth Ambassadors came up with several concrete ideas in order to solve this problem, such as simplifying the language employed, using infographics, providing users with an incentive to read the privacy policies, and more.
 The presentation was followed by a moment of exchange during which the BIK Youth Ambassadors challenged the industry representatives on their policies and practices and on how these could be improved.

 In an ongoing dialogue with industry, the BIK Youth Ambassadors will continue with this line of work throughout 2020.
-In the spring of 2020, they will participate in a workshop in Brussels where they will co-design a set of standards which the companies involved can then reflect on internally on the age-appropriateness of the policies they have in place.
+In the spring of 2020, they will participate in a co-design workshop in Brussels where they will exchange ideas and best practices.
+The companies involved can then reflect on these discussions internally regarding the age-appropriateness of the policies they have in place.
 The BIK Youth Ambassadors will then, in November 2020, present the results of their activities at the Safer Internet Forum (SIF).

 - BIK Team